seonrizee/seonrizee/README.md

 ## Hi, I'm Pilseon Kim 👋
 ```
-A Software Engineer building solutions on a foundation of solid fundamentals, not just with a set of tools.
+A Software Engineer building products on a foundation of solid fundamentals, not just with a set of tools.
 ```
 - [✍️ **Blog**](https://seonrizee.github.io)
 - [📧 **Email**](mailto:seonrizee@gmail.com)